 A traditional package dependency is a program (or library) depending on a library in another package.
 If that other library is packaged as a shared object (*.so) then installing a new version is all you need for dependent packages to start using the new code.
 Except when it isn't.
 Such as when the library's ABI changes.
 Library packagers are supposed to increment the major version number when incompatible ABI changes are made.
 This is not done automatically: it must be done by the package maintainer — at least for deb and RPM packages.
 Often the library author is not the package maintaner.
 You can see how this might not turn out too well.

-Linux package managers (those that I'm familiar with) don't distinguish between API and an ABI dependencies.
+Linux package manager programs (those that I'm familiar with) don't distinguish between API and an ABI dependencies.

 What's broken is: shared library ABIs are not strongly and automatically correlated with package version numbers.
 Package dependencies are expressed only with package version numbers.

-See Titus Winters “Live at Head” about 25:00 in or so for some practical information about SemVer.
+See “Live at Head” about 25:00 in or so for some practical information about SemVer.

 Usually is not always.
 And almost always is not always.
 Thus the signal that something is wrong is rather weak.

 Changing shared libraries out from under programs and other libraries that depend on them (with the same major version) usually works.
 In fact almost always works.